 Do you wonder whether your irritable, moody, unhappy adolescent might actually be teen depressed?
 Most teens feel unhappy at times.
-Add hormones to the mix, other changes happening in a teen’s life, it’s easy to see why their moods swing like a pendulum.
+Then add hormones to the mix.
+Coupled with other changes happening in a teen’s life and it’s easy to see why their moods swing like a pendulum.

 Symptoms of teen depression: